Bernie Sanders 2020 presidential campaign: Iowa and Nevada caucuses

 Following his winning the popular vote in the 2020 Iowa Democratic caucuses, the popular vote and delegate count in the New Hampshire Democratic primary, and a significant surge in national polls, Sanders emerged as a front-runner in the 2020 primaries.
-Sanders surpassed Joe Biden in the Real Clear Politics average for the first time ever on February 10, 2020.
+Sanders surpassed Joe Biden in the RealClearPolitics average for the first time ever on February 10, 2020.
 Some more moderate Democrats have expressed concerns that a Sanders nomination could cause a down-ballot effect favoring Republican candidates, while others have argued that a progressive nominee such as Sanders could benefit from a greater turnout of young and historically disenfranchised voters.
 Congressional Democratic leaders Nancy Pelosi and Chuck Schumer have both indicated they would be comfortable with Sanders at the top of the ticket, and attempted to allay fears about Sanders' influence down-ballot.

 Sanders has faced criticism for the toxic online behavior of some of his supporters, especially following the Culinary Workers Union's decision not to endorse him.
 The union claimed that this was in part due to online harassment union leaders received from Sanders supporters after distributing a flyer criticizing Sanders's healthcare policy.
 At the Democratic debate on February 19, Sanders suggested that such behavior represents only a small fraction of his base and that some of his alleged online supporters may be Russian bots.
 A spokesperson for Twitter said there was no evidence backing Sanders's claim.
 On February 22, it was reported that Russia had been attempting to interfere in the primaries to support Sanders.
 In response, Sanders denounced Russian election interference, stating, "If elected president, trust me, [Putin is] not going to be interfering in American elections."
 He said that his campaign was briefed about Russia's alleged efforts about a month before.
 The following day, Sanders won the Nevada caucuses.
 Sanders once again condemned Putin at the Democratic debate in Charleston, South Carolina, on February 25.
 In February 2020, he temporarily became the race's front-runner.